pelcasandra/phonify-gem/README.md

 ### Extending Models

 Phonify can be extended to your application models using any Message, Phone or Subscription resource.
-You can use `extend Phonify :resource`.
+You can use `has_phonify :resource`.

-The following example will relate your User object with a Phonify subscription.
+The following example will relate your User object with Phonify subscriptions and messages.

     class User < ActiveRecord::Base
       has_phonify :subscriptions, :messages
     end

 Requesting all messages and subscriptions from any user